and needs replacing

 The community should help design the boulevard.
 A boulevard has the potential to be one of Texas’s most iconic places.
 The community should lead the task of setting the character of new development along the boulevard.
 The result will be a beautiful place that feels uniquely Austin.

-If we replace a 12-lane highway with a boulevard, won’t it make it harder to get around?
+Won’t replacing I-35 with a boulevard make it harder to get around?
 No. Here’s why.

 Click on any section to find out more.